 (1) Subject to subsections (2) and (3) an industrial matter may be referred to an Arbitrator under section 80E by an employer, organisation or association or by the Minister.

-(2) A claim mentioned in section 80E(2)(a) may be referred to an Arbitrator by the government officer concerned, or by an organisation on his behalf, or by his employer.
+(2) A claim mentioned in section 80E(2)(a) may be referred to an Arbitrator by the government officer concerned, or by an organisation on the officer’s behalf, or by the officer’s employer.

 (3) A claim mentioned in section 80E(2)(b) may be referred to an Arbitrator by an organisation or an employer.